Croatia

 open park and a great place to sit and relax and have lunch.

-Contains the Croatian Academy of Sciences and Arts and the Library of Croatian Academy of Arts and Sciences
+Between the the Croatian Academy of Sciences and Arts and the Library of Croatian Academy of Arts and Sciences.
+It is not a very touristy area, but it is a beautiful park and easy to get to as it is near the train station.

 Cathedral of Zagreb